MCL Knee Injury

 The unhappy triad is a major injury that can happen to a knee.
 It usually happens in contact sports or even motor vehicle accidents.

 Let me just demonstrate this on this knee model here.
 So this knee model here, this is the front of the kneecap.
 This is the outside of the knee, as well – this is the inside of the knee.
+In treating this condition, often seeing a local massage therapist for muscle tension, a local personal trainer for muscle strength and a physiotherapist for release and conditioning is a good option.

 With the unhappy triad there’s usually a force that happens right through here and can rupture the medial collateral ligament as well as the medial and lateral meniscus as well as the anterior crucial ligament, which all stabilizes the knee joint here.